 So whether it’s getting your website geared up for online sales, recording your notes in a CRM, or, staying on track of your sales with a sales enablement platform, companies that embrace technology, have been able to make decisions quicker and with more analysis, these small changes could make all the difference to a company’s bottom line.

 To say some positives have come out of COVID-19 sounds maybe a little crass, but it’s true when it comes to the effects on the environment.

 The lockdown has led to less carbon emissions and less air pollution.
-This could lead to further pressure being applied to the heavy-duty sector, meaning an acceleration towards the development of environmentally-friendly electric trucks.
+This could lead to further pressure being applied to the heavy-duty sector, meaning an acceleration toward the development of environmentally friendly electric trucks.

 FleetOwner.com reported recently that ‘the heavy-duty sector has veered into the fast lane of electrification’ with Tesla due to start production in 2020’.

 The benefits are not just for the environment though.
 Mark Wagner, Product Planning Manager, Kenworth Truck Company recently shared his thoughts at the Green Truck Summit, he listed a few other advantages including the effects it will have on ‘brand image, the marketing that the company can do, and the ability to track new talent.’

 Although there has been a price drop in gasoline due to COVID-19, as the IDTechEx Report sums up ‘the days of the fossil fuel-powered combustion engine are numbered.’
 Many heavy-duty companies are starting to evaluate heavy-duty vehicles before they are forced to do so by ever-tightening CO2 emission legislation.